 Any item weighing more than 100 pounds must be shipped as Air Cargo.
 However, Customers cannot use SWA Cargo unless classified as a Known Shipper as defined by the TSA or TSA approved Indirect Air Carriers (IAC).
 For full details about shipping cargo, visit www.swacargo.com.

 Exception: Military Passengers traveling on active duty or permanent change of station orders will be exempt from the two-piece Baggage limit and will not be subject to excess, oversize, or overweight Baggage charges, provided that none of the pieces of Baggage exceeds 100 pounds in weight and 80 inches in size (L+W+H).

-Southwest Airlines' liability for lost, damaged, or delayed baggage is limited to $3,500.00 per fare-paying Customer.
+Domestic itineraries: Southwest Airlines' liability in the case of lost, damaged, or delayed baggage is limited to $3,800.00 per fare-paying Customer.

 Damaged or lost baggage must be reported, in person, within four hours of Customer's arrival at destination.

 Improperly packed and/or fragile items will be accepted subject to limited release and Southwest will not be responsible for any damage to items that are accepted with Limited Release.